CVE-2021-37594 in FreeRDP — Remote Memory Leak

 listIndex field (DWORD).
 Then, the client would either send the size of a copied file back to the server, or its contents.

 *((UINT32*)&pData) = clipboard->fileDescriptor[fileContentsRequest->listIndex]->nFileSizeLow; *((UINT32*)&pData) = clipboard->fileDescriptor[fileContentsRequest->listIndex]->nFileSizeHigh;

-An attacker can set
+An attacker could set

 listIndex to a value greater than the actual length of the